allure-framework/allure-csharp/README.md

 Install the latest version of [Specflow.Allure](https://www.nuget.org/packages/SpecFlow.Allure) nuget package.
 ### Configuration
-The plugin can be configured via `allureConfig.json`. **Do not forget to copy it into test output folder.**
+The plugin uses Allure.Commons json configuration extended with custom sections.
 ### Custom host name
-In case if you want to customize host name which is displayed in Allure Timeline section, please configure `allure.title` property in your `allureConfig.json`
+In case if you want to customize host name which is displayed in Allure Timeline section, please configure `allure.title` property in json configuraion file.
 #### If you use NUnit
 Default value for allure.directory in allureConfig.json is "allure-results", default working directory in NUnit 3.* is the working directory of console runner.
 If you don't want to place allure results into NUnit default working folder please either set absolute path in allure.config or set working directory for NUnit in your test setup, e.g.:
 ``` csharp